This post may contain affiliate links. Please see our disclosure policy.

 Apple cider is great for cooking!
 Try it in these baked donut holes, apple cider pork chops, or even in a pot roast without wine.

-Two mocktails with apple cider and ginger beer, garnished with cinnamon sticks.
+Two mocktails with apple and ginger beer, garnished with cinnamon sticks.

 Love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟 review in the recipe card!
 Don’t forget to tag me @thedizzycook on Facebook and Instagram, and follow along on Pinterest for more great recipes!